istride/moodle-docker/README.md

 docker compose up -d
 ```

-In browser, navigate to [http://moodle.local].
+In a web browser, navigate to http://moodle.localhost/ .

 # Scale up